 Perhaps your biggest decision is where to place your patio cover.
 Attaching it to your home creates a natural transition to the outdoors and can provide shade inside the home to cut down on cooling bills.
 A freestanding covered outdoor area or gazebo, on the other hand, establishes a separate space, away from the hubbub of everyday life.
 It can become a welcome retreat for reading, yoga, and intimate conversations.

-Builders, Contractors, & Patio Installers
+Builders, Contractors, and Patio Installers

 Your contractor can help you decide what design and type of patio cover or shade structure will give you the most pleasure.
 But how do you pick a contractor?
 As we mentioned, if you opt for the rugged beauty of a Renaissance Patio product, we will put you in touch with a local installation expert.
 If you want to go it alone, start by picking several contractors with strong reputations.
 Ask friends and neighbors for recommendations.
 Then, visit your state contractors’ board website to make sure all your candidates are licensed.
 Ask three or more finalists for estimates.
 Be sure they’re all bidding on the same scope of work.
 Choose a builder who submits a reasonable – not necessarily the lowest – bid with whom you believe you can establish a comfortable working relationship.